godaddy/warehouse.ai/docs/proposals/moving-to-dynamodb.md

 just directly use the [`dynamodb`] library from the models packages rather than trying to adapt `datastar` to work with dynamodb.

+## Future Serverless Considerations

+Out of scope for this proposal, but interesting potential future work related to serverless could include:

+1. Changing the messaging architecture
+   > Currently `warehouse.ai` uses a combination of direct http calls and NSQ
+   > for messaging between components, We should consider moving off that for
+   > something like [AWS Step Functions], [Amazon SNS], [Amazon SQS], etc.
+1. Builds on demand
+   > `carpenterd-worker` could be migrated to an [AWS Lambda] to allow for
+   > better scaling for on-demand builds, so you don't need to pay for fully
+   > running EC2 instances.

 [DynamoDB]: https://aws.amazon.com/dynamodb/
 [`warehouse.ai`]: https://github.com/godaddy/warehouse.ai
 [contributing]: /blob/master/CONTRIBUTING.md